espressif/arduino-esp32/docs/en/tutorials/partition_table.rst

     app1,     app,  ota_1,   ,        2M,
     spiffs,   data, spiffs,  ,        8M,

-This partition will use about 12MB of the 16MB flash.
+This partition will use about 12 MB of the 16 MB flash.
 The offset will be automatically calculated after the first application partition and the units are in K and M.

 An alternative is to create the new partition table as a new file in the `tools/partitions <https://github.com/espressif/arduino-esp32/tree/master/tools/partitions>`_ folder and edit the `boards.txt <https://github.com/espressif/arduino-esp32/tree/master/boards.txt>`_ file to add your custom partition table.

 Another alternative is to create the new partition table as a new file, and place it in the `variants <https://github.com/espressif/arduino-esp32/tree/master/variants>`_ folder under your boards folder, and edit the `boards.txt <https://github.com/espressif/arduino-esp32/tree/master/boards.txt>`_ file to add your custom partition table, noting that in order for the compiler to find your custom partition table file you must use the '.build.custom_partitions=' option in the boards.txt file, rather than the standard '.build.partitions=' option.
 The '.build.variant=' option has the name of the folder holding your custom partition table in the variants folder.

-An example of the PartitionScheme listing using the ESP32S3 Dev Module as a reference, would be to have the following:
+An example of the PartitionScheme listing using the ESP32-S3 Dev Module as a reference, would be to have the following:

 **Custom Partition - CSV file in /variants/custom_esp32s3/ folder**